houndstooth/houndstoothtopia/README.md

-# Hall of Houndstooth
+# Houndstoothtopia

-VR infrastructure extracted from: https://github.com/puckey/dance-tonite
+A topia of houndstooth.